-Schalke loses again despite Stevens’ return as coach
+Reus’ injury-time winner takes Dortmund back to the top

 Augsburg defeated fellow struggler Hannover 3-1 to overtake Schalke.

-Also Saturday, Wolfsburg beat Fortuna Duesseldorf 5-2 in its first game since Bruna Labbadia announced he would finish as coach at the end of the season.
+Also Saturday, Wolfsburg beat Fortuna Duesseldorf 5-2 in its first game since Bruno Labbadia announced he would finish as coach at the end of the season.

-Borussia Dortmund was hoping to reclaim the league lead at Hertha Berlin later Saturday.

 More AP German soccer coverage: https://apnews.com/Bundesliga and https://twitter.com/AP_Sports